Project acronym: Cap4App

 - Developed guidebook for in-company mentors considering the required teaching and pedagogical competences

-- Developed training program for in-company mentors and exam for mentors
+- Developed training program for in-company mentors.
+Part I and II

 - Developed data base of SMEs and mentors